crazyoptimist/crazyoptimist-github-io/content/post/2023/vim-notes.md

 Above command will replace all occurrences of `windows` with `window` in the quickfix list and write the buffers.

+#### Code Folding

+- :zf - Create a fold with the selected lines
+- :za - Toggle the current fold
+- :zo - Open the current fold
+- :zc - Close the current fold

+There're a lot more options you can try.
+Read the docs for more. `:help fold`

 ### Common Issues

 Pasting from the system clipboard generates extra empty lines and indents.